bitemyapp/teef/contact.md

 title: Contact
 ---

-# The best ways to get in touch for learn more about me
+# The best ways to get in touch or learn more about me

 * [Github](github.com/bitemyapp/)